section-engineering-education/engineering-education/content/articles/graphs-in-data-structure -using _c++/index.md

 ![graph](./graph__2.JPG)

 * **Weighted**: Weighted graph, with each edge, allocated a weight or cost.
 Consider a network with four nodes, shown in the picture.
-As you can see, each edge has a weight/cost associated with it.
-If you wish to get from vertex 1 to vertex 3, you can choose one of three routes:
+Every edge of a graph have some weight with it, if you wish to get from vertex 2 to vertex 1, you can choose one of three routes:
-    * 1->3->2
+    * 2->3->1
-    * 3->1
+    * 2->1
-    * 1->3->4
+    * 2->3->4->1

 As a result, the total cost of each path is as follows:

-The total cost of 1->3->2 is (1+2), or three units.
+The total cost of 2->3->1 is (2+1), or three units.

-The total cost of 1->3 is one unit.
+The total cost of getting from 2->1 is one unit.

-The total cost of 1->3->4 is (3+2), or 5 units.
+The total cost of 2->3->4->1 is (2+2+3), or seven units.

 ![graph](./graph_3.JPG)

-* **Cyclic**: A graph is cyclic if it has a path that starts and ends at the same vertex.
+* **Cyclic**: If a graph contains a path that starts and finishes at the same vertex, it is said to be cyclic.
 This is referred to as a cycle.
 An acyclic graph does not have a cycle.

 ![graph](./graph_4.jpg)

 The diagram below depicts a cycle (0->1->2).
 A tree is a graph that has just one path connecting any two vertices.
-An acyclic network with N-1 edges, where N is the number of vertices, is referred to as a tree.
 Every node in a graph may have one or more parents.
 In a tree as each node has precisely one parent node.

 A tree cannot have any loops or cycles, whereas graphs may.